WindowsAzure-TrainingKit-RU/Demo-Windows8AndMobileServices/Demo.md

 <a name="Demo 3: Adding Auth to Your App and Services" />
 ## Demo 3: Adding Auth to Your App and Services ##

 This demo shows you how to authenticate users in Windows Azure Mobile Services from a Windows 8 app.
 In this demo, you add authentication to the quickstart project using Live Connect.
-When successfully authenticated by Live Connect, a logged-in user is welcomed by name and the user ID value is displayed.
+When successfully authenticated by Live Connect, a logged-in the application will be able to consume your Mobile Service.

 <a name="Register-your-app" />
 ### Register your app ###